 - Remove from freezer and cut the mixture into 8 equal-sized bars.
 You may need to let it thaw out for a few minutes before you can cut through the bars.

-- Adjust milk as necessary: You may need to adjust how much almond milk you add based on the type of protein powder used.
+- Adjust milk and peanut butter as necessary: You may need to adjust how much almond milk and peanut butter you add based on the type of protein powder and nut butter used.
 Generally, I find that vegan protein powders produce a thicker consistency and usually require slightly more liquid than a whey protein powder.

 - Wet the spatula with a bit of water before pressing down the mixture in the baking dish to prevent it from sticking to the spatula.